-- (i) The Bank establishes policies and procedures which govern standards for granting credit and the process of continuous monitoring and measurement in relation to credit quality through industry and customer limits, portfolio diversification, delinquency and debt recovery management.
+(i) The Bank establishes policies and procedures which govern standards for granting credit and the process of continuous monitoring and measurement in relation to credit quality through industry and customer limits, portfolio diversification, delinquency and debt recovery management.

 The loan portfolio is separated into two categories: corporate and retail loans, each with specified approval and credit granting criteria.
-All loans are approved by the Credit Risk Unit, Management Credit Committee and the Board Credit Committee in accordance with an authorisation structure and supported by credit scoring systems and analyses. - (ii) All loans are assigned to relationship officers who are responsible for the monitoring and management of the loans assigned.
+All loans are approved by the Credit Risk Unit, Management Credit Committee and the Board Credit Committee in accordance with an authorisation structure and supported by credit scoring systems and analyses.